brucefan1983/AGF-phonon-transport/README.md

 ## File organizations

-* A script for testing:
+* Scripts for testing:
-  * test.m: calculates and plots the phonon transmission in a graphene sheet
+  * test.m: calculates and plots the phonon transmission in a narrow graphene ribbon
+  * test_ZGNR.m: calculates and plots the phonon transmission in a wider graphene ribbon
+  * plot_G_omega.m: produces figure 2 in the following (unpublished) paper: Z. Li, S. Xiong, C. Sievers, Y. Hu, Z. Fan, N. Wei, H. Bao,  S. Chen, D. Donadio, and T. Ala-Nissila, Influence of Boundaries and Thermostatting on Nonequilibrium Molecular Dynamics Simulations of Heat Conduction in Solids, https://arxiv.org/abs/1905.11024.

 * The testing script calls
   * the function "find_r" to construct the simulation model